-Around the time Roty designed the plaque for the 1900 Paris Exposition he also made at least one match safe.
-It is made of a minimum purity of 18k gold and has an image of Vesta, the goddess of the Hearth, on the front and a graceful cascading floral design on the back of the case.
+Roty also made at least one match safe.
+It is made of at least 18k gold and has an image of Vesta, the goddess of the Hearth, on the front and a graceful cascading floral design on the back of the case.
 It is of at least 18k gold as evidenced by the eagle's head mark on the side of the case.
-The match safe is also signed by Roty on the side with the image of Vesta.
+The match safe is also signed by Roty on the image of Vesta.

-The engraved image of Vesta is on a 2 1⁄4" x 11⁄2" x 7/8" gold case.
+The engraved image of Vesta is on a 2 1⁄4" x 1 1⁄2" x 7/8" gold case.
 The border of the lid is an intricate, twisted jack-in-the-pulpit floral design.
 The border holds the engraved Roty plaque which depicts the Vesta goddess, chaste in a draped gown with a plant leaf fan in one downward stretched arm and the other arm modestly shielding her breast.
 Vesta is tending the sacred fire which is burning on a three legged stand and has flames and smoke rising from the fire.
 Below the stand are the same flowers, roses, which are engraved on the back of the case.
 The engraving captures the essence of the Vesta goddess; a deity of grace, chastity, and warmth, - a guardian of the home, in fact, according to the Romans, the center of household life.